A NASA Scientist Reveals That Aliens May Have Already Set Foot On Earth, But May Be Different Than You Think

-Even though NASA have not given us any definitive and absolute proof that aliens exist, a NASA scientist believes that it is quite possible that if they do, these aliens may have already visited us here on Earth, but we just haven’t recognized them.
+Even though NASA has not given us any definitive and absolute proof that aliens exist, a NASA scientist believes that it is quite possible that if they do, these aliens may have already visited us here on Earth, but we just haven’t recognized them.

 Silvano P. Colombano, who works as a computer scientist at the NASA Ames Research Center, has recently published a new piece of research in which he uses his professorial skills to explain that alien life is almost certainly not like what you see in films.
 These aliens, he suggests, may not be using the normal building blocks of life that humans are used to recognizing, like carbon for instance, which would make them very tricky to spot here on Earth, according to Fox News.